Code-Institute-Submissions/savasana_yoga/README.md

 A user with an admin account can edit and remove the blog post.
 Like all actions which may remove an item from the database, a modal is triggered to confirm the action.

-Both the edit blog (for admin users) and the edit comment (for admin users or comment author) are redirected to a form, for the user to complete to finally edit the blog post or comment.
+Both the edit blog (for admin users) and the edit comment (for admin users) are redirected to a form, for the user to complete to finally edit the blog post or comment.

+If a comment is approved, the user can delete the comment if they wish to do so.
+I have decided to remove the edit feature for all non-admin users.

+The reason being, if a user wants to edit their comment, they could bypass the moderation system or their comment would need to be placed in the moderation queue again.
+I felt that both options were not ideal for the website and ultimately decided that an edit functionality did not fit the blog model I was aiming for

 If a user wishes to leave a comment, they can do so in the text box beneath the blog post.
 Once they have submitted their comment, a message is displayed to the user that their comment is awaiting moderation.